Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 Just like other fellow primates, western gorillas are as well social animals, living in groups called troops which is led by a dominant male, called a silverback.

-These are relatively smaller groups comprising of several females and offspring than the males.
+These are relatively smaller groups comprising several females and offspring than the males.

 The Western gorilla has a robust body covered in fur which adapts it to the nature of its natural habitats.
 Their fur is slightly lighter, shorter and brownish compared to that of mountain gorillas.